asmeurer/blog/posts/moving-to-github-pages-with-nikola.md

 If there's a mismatch, or if you need to make the urls match your new site for some reason, you can use a url map csv.
 Nikola generates one automatically, but you should make sure that it's correct.

+The Disqus import can take a while to register (according to Disqus, it can take up to 24 hours).